 Sand is coarse textured and feels gritty.

 On the trail tread, sand doesn't sink with compaction, but it doesn't harden much either.

 Pure sand tread is undesirable, but as part of a mix, it adds drainage and compaction resistance.

+Loam is a mix of clay, silt, and sand.
+On the trail tread, loam is smooth, firm and stable when dry.
+It can be muddy when wet, but with more sand, it resists being slippery and muddy.
+Silt is fine to medium textured.
 On the trail tread, silt creates a smooth and solid tread when dry but will be soupy and slippery when wet.
 Puddles drain slowly, but combining silt with other textures increases displacement and erosion resistance.